thomass171/tcp-flightgear/README.md

 btg-files are converted to gltf files during bundle building.
 Even though converted to gltf, the bundle directory will still list the filename with suffix 'btg'.

+## Terrain(btg) conversion
+The btg files contain a terrain mesh with a land class assigned to each mesh element (triangle?).
+During rendering the land class is mapped to a material (texture/effect) depending on the region and season.
+So far so good.
+The idea of material definition however isn't that clear.
+Probably a material/landclass name should be unique per region and season, but probably it isn't.
+At least not reliable.

+Since we convert the btg files to gltf in an external process (mkTerraSyncBundle.sh), we cannot consider seasons efficiently.
+We could consider region, but currently don't do so.
+We just use Europe/Summer.

+There are some materials like

+  * pc_helipad
+  * SoneSort
+  * pa_helipad
+  * Crop
+  * Shrub

+that might be defined nowhere.
+This needs further investigation.

 ## Aircraft Model
 This project contains the aircraft model 'bluebird' for unit testing and illustrating.